Kendall School of Arts: Description

 The symmetrical Kendall School of Arts is built of timber and has a corrugated galvanised iron roof.
 It occupies a commanding site at the top of the village shopping centre.
 It is well sited on a sloping triangular piece of land which addresses the Y intersection of Comboyne and Albert Streets.
 The apex of the triangle is truncated by an unofficial road on the eastern side.

 The adjacent 1919 Kendall War memorial and surrounding open space complements the hall site, even though it intersects the view from the shopping centre. the hall is dug into the ground on the northern (Comboyne Road) side and is high off the ground on the southern (Albert Street) side.
 A supper room is attached on the southern elevation.
 The rear of the building has lesser additions of stage and dressing rooms.

 In 1973 the former one-roomed Batar Creek State School was moved to the rear of the site, for the use of youth of the district.
 It occupies the site of a former nineteenth century cottage.

 The vista from the front of the Hall encompasses the mix of residential, commercial and industrial buildings that is the centre of the village of Kendall.
 Similarly, the hall dominates the view from the shopping centre.
 The dwellings on Comboyne and Albert Streets opposite the Hall are predominately turn of the century timber cottages, some with Victorian detailing.

-A mature, double trunked Camphor laurel dominates the Comboyne Street boundary and is flanked by two small silky oak trees, which were planted in 1988 to commemorate the bicentenary of European occupation of Australia.
+A mature, double trunked Camphor laurel dominates the Comboyne Street boundary and is flanked by two small silky oak trees, which were planted in 1988 to commemorate the celebrated bicentenary of Australia.

 Only one other listed building, an outstanding Federation house, is adjacent to the School of Arts.
 It is situated approximately a hundred metres away just over the nearby Comboyne Street hill but neither building is visible from the other.